Leveraging genomic deep learning models for the prediction of non-coding variant effects: Discussion

+Promising approaches to better model higher order sequence grammar include models that take into account additional experimental data beyond sequence \cite{Lin2024epinformer} or utilize biologically motivated inductive biases, such as interpretable-by-design models \cite{balci2023intrinsically, Dudnyk2024}.
+Single cell data has also become increasingly abundant.
+Models trained on single cell data \cite{Yuan2022, schwessinger2023seq2cells, hingerl2025scooby} and approaches to predict context-specific effects without explicit training data \cite{nair2019integrating, hingerl2025scooby, murphy2024predicting} may be effective for predicting context-specific variant effects in cell types for which we have little or no experimental data.

-Self-supervised genomic language models have been less comprehensively evaluated on non-coding variant effect prediction tasks than supervised models, but achieve similar performance on some tasks, particularly when fine-tuned.
-The utility of current self-supervised models relative to supervised models remains unclear in independent benchmarking studies \cite{Tang2024, marin2024bend, kao2024lrbenchmark}, indicating that additional work is needed to make optimal use of self-supervised tasks in genomic applications.
-Self-supervised pre-training has been most successful in domains with vast amounts of unlabeled data and smaller amounts of labeled data, whereas the human genome has a fixed size and genome-wide functional data are available for many important molecular phenotypes.
-Leveraging genomes from multiple species \cite{Dalla-Torre2023, Benegas2023a} can increase the amount of unlabeled data available, though sequence conservation between species limits these gains.
+Self-supervised genomic language models have been less comprehensively evaluated on non-coding variant effect prediction than supervised models, though they achieve similar performance on some tasks when fine-tuned \cite{DallaTorre2024, patel2024darteval, benegas2025traitgym}.
+Their practical utility relative to supervised models remains unclear from recent benchmarking studies \cite{Tang2025, marin2024bend, kao2024lrbenchmark, patel2024darteval, Cheng2025longbench, benegas2025traitgym}.
+Self-supervised training has been transformative in modeling natural language, a domain which has vast amounts of unlabeled data and smaller amounts of labeled data.
+In contrast, the human genome is not an unlimited source of sequence data, and genome-wide functional activity labels are available for many important molecular phenotypes.
+Therefore, it is unclear whether self-supervised training will provide the same benefits it does for modeling natural language.
+Due to sequence conservation of important regulatory elements and regulatory grammar, leveraging genomes from multiple species \cite{DallaTorre2024, Benegas2025gpnmsa} can increase the amount of unlabeled training data available, potentially leading to better performance on human tasks.
+However, sequence similarity between species also limits the diversity gained.
+The relative success of multi-species self-supervised models on predicting the large effects of rare and disease variants is likely due to them effectively learning about sequence conservation and fitness.
+This hypothesis suggests that supervised model predictions, informed by the mechanisms of gene regulation, may be best utilized alongside orthogonal measures of conservation or gene constraint for prioritizing trait and disease variants \cite{marderstein2025mapping}.